ivaleraM/GLFM/README.md

 Description
 -----------

-This code implements inference for an Indian Buffet process with heterogeneous observations.
+This code implements a package for General Laten Feature Model (GLFM) suitable for heterogeneous observations.
 The core code is in C++.
 User interfaces in both Matlab and Python are provided.

-You can find some demos of GLFM in action in the demos folder.
+Moreover, several demos are provided to illustrate different applications of the GLFM.

 ------------
 Quick start